-A warning—once you try a real soap to shave with, you'll never use a commercial shaving cream again.
+A warning—once you try a real soap to shave with, you'll never use commercial shaving cream again.
 You can tailor this recipe to suit your own oil preferences.
 It is not a whole lot different than a regular cold process soap recipe, although it has been adjusted to give the qualities needed for a shaving soap.

 As Michael Ham recommends in his book " Leisureguy's Guide to Gourmet Shaving," a shaving soap should be abundant in lather, fragrant, lubricating, protective, and long-lasting.